kiran-regmi/kiran-regmi/README.md

 ## 👀 Future Projects:
 - 🛡️Perform a risk assessment on a sample company
 - 🚨Simulate a Phising attack and evaluate user responses
-- ✅Build a dashboard to track and priotize security vulnerabilites
+- ✅ Build a dashboard to track and priotize security vulnerabilites

 ## 👋 Skills I am working on:
 - Risk Management Framework, Risk Assessment Process